Trumpeter Ross Beacraft

 Beacraft: My experience has been that those people

-who are really fine musicians, and are willing to work very hard, and have
+who are really fine musicians, and are willing to work very hard, and

-first day or two.
+jobs the first day or two.
 You have to pay a few dues along the way.

 But if you show-up, and you play well each time, and you have the sensitivity